 Step 2

-Using No. 1 Clean & Polish and the yellow cutting pad, polish an area about 3 sq ft using the highest speed setting with your DA polisher (in the case of the Rupes, this is speed 6).
+Using DF's CUT compound and the yellow cutting pad, polish an area about 3 sq ft using the highest speed setting with your DA polisher (in the case of the Rupes, this is speed 6).
 You might need to polish the area several times depending on how severe the holograms are.

 Use medium pressure allowing the polish and machine to do all the work.
 Applying excessive downward pressure is not only counter productive but can cause paint damage.